memsql/singlestore-spark-connector/README.md

 When this feature is used, the `singlestore-spark-connector` will use [SingleStoreDB parallel read functionality](https://docs.singlestore.com/db/latest/en/query-data/query-procedures/read-query-results-in-parallel.html).
 By default, the number of partitions in the resulting DataFrame is the least of the number of partitions in the SingleStoreDB database and Spark parallelism level
 (i.e., sum of `(spark.executor.cores/spark.task.cpus)` for all executors).
-Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` option.
+Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` and `parallelRead.numPartitions` options.
-To use this feature, all reading tasks must start at the same time.
-Hence, the number of partitions in the resulting DataFrame should not be greater than the parallelism level of the Spark cluster.
+To use this feature, all reading queries must start at the same time.
+Connector tries to retrieve maximum number of tasks that can be run concurrently and uses this value to distribute reading queries.
+In some cases, connector is not able to retrieve this value (for example, with AWS Glue).
+In such cases, `parallelRead.numPartitions` option is required.

 Use the `parallelRead.tableCreationTimeoutMS` option to specify a timeout for result table creation.